microsoft/BotFramework-WebChat/samples/05.custom-components/h.activity-status/README.md

 > Note: this sample is based from [`01.getting-started/e.host-with-react`](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/01.getting-started/e.host-with-react).

-First, we will create a middleware to render activity status.
+First, create a middleware to render activity status.
 The middleware will render activity status based on its send state and timestamp grouping.
 If the send state returns as failed, developers can add custom retry logic to the app.

 ```diff
   const res = await fetch('https://webchat-mockbot.azurewebsites.net/directline/token', { method: 'POST' });